 One more thing and it’s important – no other type of permanent or cash value policy comes with as many guarantees and advantages as whole life insurance.
 The only part that’s not guaranteed is the dividend (which is why we recommend using a company with at least a 100 year track record of paying them).

-Today, many agents are pushing universal life and indexed universal life, which can look good “on paper,” but in real life don’t hold up to their promises.
-(They can show returns of 10% or even 12% a year.
+Today, many agents are pushing indexed universal life and universal life, which can look good “on paper,” but in real life don’t hold up to their promises.
+(They can show very unrealistic returns.
 A whole life policy can only be illustrated at the guaranteed rate and the rate based on the current dividend.)

 Universal and variable life policies have an investment account wrapped up in them.
 Most people already have way too much of their savings invested in the stock market, which is one big reason so many Americans are in the financial pickle they’re in today!

-For a fair and unbiased comparison of the advantages of whole life versus universal and equity-indexed universal life, check out these two articles:
+For a fair and unbiased comparison of the advantages of whole life versus universal and indexed universal life, check out these two articles:

 Find out how much your financial picture could improve with a properly structured high cash value, low commission plan by requesting your FREE Analysis today!